eclipse/xtext/xtext-website/documentation/303_runtime_concepts.md

 ### Local Scoping {#local-scoping}

 We now know how the outer world of referenceable elements can be defined in Xtext.
-Nevertheless, not everything is available in any context and with a global name.
+Nevertheless, not everything is available in all contexts and with a global name.
 Rather than that, each context can usually have a different scope.
-As already stated, scopes can be nested, i.e. a scope can in addition to its own elements contain elements of a parent scope.
+As already stated, scopes can be nested, i.e. a scope can contain elements of a parent scope in addition to its own elements.
 When parent and child scope contain different elements with the same name, the parent scope's element will usually be *shadowed* by the element from the child scope.

 To illustrate that, let's have a look at Java: Java defines multiple kinds of scopes (object scope, type scope, etc.).
 For Java one would create the scope hierarchy as commented in the following example: